lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ### Using Terra Workflows
 - 📺 Watch [Intro to Terra](https://www.youtube.com/watch?v=9kffTkK-B7g) - 32 minute video from the Broad
-- 📙 Try out the Terra workflows using Broad's [Terra quick start workspace](https://app.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart)
+- 📙 Try out the Terra workflows using Broad's [Terra Workflows QuickStart workspace](https://app.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart)
 - 📺 Watch short [using Terra](https://www.youtube.com/channel/UCkXAqpR5Hk1ZmNd2-1K2l5Q/videos) screencasts by the Broad
 - 📺 Watch [using Docker containers on Terra](https://www.youtube.com/watch?v=jv_HSFBYOJs) - 22 minute video from the Broad Institute
 - 📺 Watch [Case study using Terra](https://www.youtube.com/watch?v=xOzwWNLXdHc) - 28 minute video from the Broad covers how they created reproducible research using the results of published work around a condition called "tetralogy of fallot" (congential heart defect).
 Broad created a synthetic cohort, with NEATkit & BAMsurgeon (genomic data obfuscation tools) and then applied the methods in the paper using Terra workflows (Terra notebook shown below)